 As a designated airport, the responsibility for aircraft noise policy at Gatwick ultimately lies with the Department for Transport (DfT).
-In undertaking this responsibility, the DfT has published the noise abatement procedure for Gatwick Airport, these are contained within the Gatwick (EGKK) Aeronautical Information Publication (AIP).
-In addition, the Airport has its own strategy for mitigating the impact of its aircraft operations on the local community.
-At Gatwick, it is the responsibility of the Flight Performance Team (FPT) to monitor and report on the adherence to these rules.
+In undertaking this responsibility, the DfT has published the noise abatement procedures for Gatwick Airport, these are contained within the Gatwick (EGKK) Aeronautical Information Publication (AIP).
+In addition, the airport has its own strategy for mitigating the impact of its aircraft operations on the local community.
+At Gatwick, it is the responsibility of the Airspace Office (formerly known as the Flight Performance Team (FPT)) to monitor and report on the adherence to these rules.

-The Airport also works with in an international framework set by the International Civil Aviation Organisation (ICAO).
+The airport also works with in an international framework set by the International Civil Aviation Organisation (ICAO).
 One of its main activities is to establish international standards, recommend practices and procedure regarding technical issues of aviation, including noise.
 ICAO has set progressively tighter certification standards for noise emissions and aircraft operating in member states must conform to these standards.